Billy Dale’s Self-portrait

 “Texas halfback Billy Dale found himself in the thick of the action.
 As quarterback Eddie Phillips pitched him the ball on an option play, a UCLA linebacker delivered a bone-crushing hit.
 The result?
 UCLA recovered a fumble, and the battle was on!”

 It was a fumble, but I never touched the ball.
 Eddie lateraled the ball to a spot where I was supposed to be.
 However, the crushing hit before Eddie’s pitch left me lying on the field—barely conscious with a hurt shoulder.
-The trainers rushed to my side, and after a few minutes, I managed to walk off the field under my power.
+The trainers rushed to my side, and after a few minutes, I managed to walk off the field under my own power.

 In 1970, there were no concussion protocols.
 Getting knocked out was euphemistically called “getting your bell rung.”
 While my bell rang, the team doctor came over with his pen-sized flashlight and asked me to follow the light with my eyes.
 My eyes passed the light test, and it was determined that I had no severe brain damage even though, at the moment, I don’t think my brain agreed with the diagnosis.
 This hit was my fourth bell-ringing incident since high school, but in each case, I recovered quickly and finished the game.